donnybrilliant/consolidate/README.md

 3. Enter the desired output file name (e.g., `consolidated_output.txt`).
 4. The contents of all non-hidden, non-ignored files will be consolidated into the specified file.

+Alternatively, right-click in the Explorer panel, with no files selected and choose Consolidate All Files to consolidate all files in your workspace into a single text file.

 ### 2. Consolidate Selected Files

-1. Select the files or folders in the explorer that you want to consolidate.
+1. Select the files or folders in the explorer or open tabs that you want to consolidate.
 2. Right-click and choose `Consolidate Selected Files`.
 3. Enter the desired output file name.
 4. The contents of the selected files will be consolidated into the specified file.